-The company has aspirations to continue its expansion with a national network of data centres in all regions of the Netherlands – as of yet there is no talk of international expansion.
-Currently TDCG has shares in the hands of two holders, with Van den Berg one and internet banking application ‘bunq’ founder Ali Niknam the other.
+The company has aspirations to continue its expansion with a national network of data centers in all regions of the Netherlands – as of yet there is no talk of international expansion.
+Currently TDCG has shares in the hands of two holders, with Van den Berg one and internet banking application ‘bunq' founder Ali Niknam the other.

 Van den Berg says the implementation of GDPR has seen surging demand from organisations that process privacy sensitive data to ensure their data can be stored under Dutch law.

 “For many of our clients, such as Erasmus MC, the municipality of Delft, and pension insurer Brand New Day, it's important to have their data physically close by,” says Van den Berg.

 “Thanks to this acquisition we can accommodate clients in the greater Amsterdam region with a data center in their own backyard.

 Van den Berg is confident the expansion will pay off into the future, as the company exists as a ‘foundation' of the cloud as many large cloud providers use its data centers and connectivity.
 On top of this, TDCG offers services directly to organisations that seek a hybrid combination of their own equipment in conjunction with a public or private cloud solution.